Here you'll find the answers to the common questions received from new EV owners.

 Your EV battery storage capacity is also measured in kWh too, so it is easy to work out.
 You simply multiply the battery size by the electricity cost.

 If you have a 22kWh EV, then the usable size is probably around 19kWh.
-So a full charge at home will cost £2.85.
+So a full charge at home will cost £2.85 if you pay 15p per unit.
 Using an off-peak tariff would reduce the cost to around 95p.
 A public rapid charge would cost around £4.56 to charge from 0-80%.
-The actual costs will likely be lower, as you'll not be charging from empty.
+The actual costs will likely be lower, as you'll not be charging from completely empty.

 The range is showing less than I was expecting